Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 ### The Model for the Editor

 Back to the code browser.
-I selected '-- all --' methos category, moved the cursor to the method name list and typed the character $n.
+I selected '-- all --' method category, moved the cursor to the method name list and typed the character $n.

 When you type a letter in a browser selection list, the list scrolls to show the first name starting with that character.